ffernn-dev/website-remake/docs/README.md

 ```

 > [!NOTE]
 > This approach is different from the Pythonic way to generate a JSON file.
 Because this approach is about algorithm design, it models how an algorithm can easily migrate data from one format/structure to another.
-If you know the Pythonic way, feel free to implement it.
+If you know the Pythonic way, you can just implement it.
 However, software engineers should understand and be able to replicate data migration algorithms.

 ```bash
 code index.js
 ```

-2. Insert this js above the express setup in index.js to run the Python program.
+2. Insert this Javascript above the express setup in index.js to execute the Python program.

+> [!Important]
+> This code must be above the Express server configuration and instantiation.

 ```js
 const spawn = require("child_process").spawn;